Where to Join the Pickleball Craze in Dallas-Fort Worth

 The sport of pickleball has quickly gained popularity for its fun twist on traditional racquet sports like tennis and ping pong.
 People of all ages can play — some fellow tennis players I know have mixed it into their workout routine just for fun.
 Even athletes in other sports like NBA star Kevin Durant have joined the craze.

-North Texas, home to the Texas Open Pickleball Championship, has fully embraced the sport.
+North Texas, home to the Professional Pickleball Association, has fully embraced the sport.
 So for those looking to pick up a paddle, we’re highlighting the best places to play pickleball in Dallas-Fort Worth.

 Local Courts